-Rule 52 Working languages Arabic, Chinese, English, French, Russian and Spanish are the working languages of the General Conference.
-Rule 53 Language of the country where the General Conference is held When the Conference is held in a country where the national language is not one of the working languages, the Executive Board may make spe- cial arrangements for the use of the national language of the country concerned during the Conference.
-Rule 54 Official languages Arabic, Chinese, English, French, Hindi, Italian, Portuguese, Russian and Spanish are the official languages of the General Conference.
+Rule 53 Working languages Arabic, Chinese, English, French, Russian and Spanish are the working languages of the General Conference.
+Rule 54 Language of the country where the General Conference is held When the Conference is held in a country where the national language is not one of the working languages, the Executive Board may make special arrangements for the use of the national language of the country concerned during the Conference.
+Rule 55 Interpretation of other languages Delegates may speak in other than the working languages, but they must themselves provide for interpretation of their speech into one of the work- ing languages, according to their choice; the Secretariat shall provide interpretation into the other working languages.
+Rule 56 Use of working languages All working documents except the Journal of the General Conference shall be issued in the working languages.
+The verbatim records of plenary meetings shall be published in provisional form in a single edition, in which each intervention shall be reproduced in the working language in which it was given; and in final form in a single edition, in which each intervention shall be reproduced in the working language in which it was given and interventions given in a working language other than English or French shall be followed by a translation into either English or French, alternately meeting by meeting.
+Rule 57 Official languages Arabic, Chinese, English, French, Hindi, Italian, Portuguese, Russian and Spanish are the official languages of the General Conference.
 Any other language may also be recognized as an official lan- guage of the General Conference on the request of the Member State or Member States concerned, provided that no Member State may request recognition of more than one language.
-Rule 55 Use of working languages All documents, as well as the Journal of the General Conference, shall be issued in the working languages.
-The verbatim records of plenary meetings shall be published in provisional form in a single edition, in which each intervention shall be reproduced in the working language in which it was given; and in final form in a single edition, in which each intervention shall be reproduced in the working language in which it was given and interventions given in a working language other than English or French shall be followed by a translation into either English or French, alternately meeting by meeting.

-Rule 56 Use of official languages Any amendments to the text of the Constitution, and any decision of the Conference regarding the Constitution and the legal status of UNESCO, shall be translated into all the official languages.
+Rule 58 Use of official languages Any amendments to the text of the Constitution, and any decision of the Conference regarding the Constitution and the legal status of UNESCO, shall be translated into all the official languages.
 At the request of any delegation, any other important document, including verbatim records, may be translated into any other offi- cial language.
 The interested delegation shall provide the neces- sary translators if the occasion arises.
-Rule 57 Interpretation of other languages Delegates may speak in other than the working languages, but they must themselves provide for interpretation of their speech into one of the work- ing languages, according to their choice; the Secretariat shall provide interpretation into the other working languages.
 XI.
-Records Rule 58 Verbatim records and sound recordings 1.
-Verbatim records shall be drawn up of all plenary meetings of the General Conference.

-2. Sound recordings only shall be made of meetings of commissions and committees, unless otherwise decided by the General Conference.

-Rule 59 Circulation and safe keeping of records and sound recordings

-- 1. The verbatim records provided for in the preceding rule shall be circulated to delegations as soon as possible, to enable them to send in their corrections to the Secretariat within forty-eight hours. - 2.
-At the end of the session, the verbatim records, duly corrected, shall be distributed to all Member States and Associate Members, as well as to non-Member States and organizations invited to the session, as provided in Rule 55. - 3.
-The sound recordings made of meetings of commissions and committees of the General Conference shall be kept in the archives of the Organization where they may be consulted if necessary.
+Records Rule 59 Verbatim records and sound recordings Verbatim records shall be drawn up of all plenary meetings of the General Conference.
+Sound recordings only shall be made of meetings of commissions and committees, unless otherwise decided by the General Conference.
+Rule 60 Circulation and safe keeping of records and sound recordings The verbatim records referred to in the preceding rule shall be circulated to delegations as soon as possible, to enable them to send in their corrections to the Secretariat within forty-eight hours.
+At the end of the session, the verbatim records, duly corrected, shall be distributed to all Member States and Associate Members, as well as to non-Member States and organizations invited to the session, as provided in Rule 56.
+The sound recordings made of meetings of commissions and com- mittees of the General Conference shall be kept in the archives of the Organization where they may be consulted if necessary.
 Upon request a Member State or Associate Member may obtain a copy of particular recordings, at its own expense.

-Rule 60 Records of private meetings

-The verbatim records of private meetings, drawn up in the working languages, shall be filed in the archives of the Organization and shall not be published unless such publication is specifically authorized by the General Conference.
+Rule 61 Records of private meetings The verbatim records of private meetings, drawn up in the working lan- guages, shall be filed in the archives of the Organization and shall not be published unless such publication is specifically authorized by the General Conference.